a3chron/n-recipe/README.md

 # n-recipe

-A customizable offline recipe book with Catppuccin, Nothing and (beta-) System theme.
+A simple, customizable and offline recipe book with Catppuccin, Nothing and (beta-) System theme.
 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).

 **Features:**